Lei Feng: Popular image

 Chinese leaders have praised Lei Feng as the personification of altruism.
 Leaders who have written about Lei Feng include Deng Xiaoping, Zhou Enlai, and Jiang Zemin.
 His cultural importance is still reproduced and reinforced by the media and cultural apparatus of the Chinese party-state, including emphasizing the importance of moral character during Mao's era.
 Lei Feng's prominence in school textbooks has since declined, although he remains part of the national curriculum.
 The phrase huó Léi Fēng (活雷锋; lit. "living Lei Feng") has become a noun (or adjective) for anyone who is seen as selfless, or anyone who goes out of their way to help others.

 The CCP's construction of Lei Feng as a celebrity soldier is unique to the PRC and differs from the more typical creation of military heroes by governments during times of war.
 In the PRC, Lei Feng was part of continuing public promotion of soldiers as exemplary models, and evidence of the People's Liberation Army's role as social and political support to the Communist government.

-Historicity
+Historicity and authenticity

 Details of Lei Feng's life have been subject to dispute.
 While someone named Lei Feng may have existed, scholars generally believe the person depicted in the campaign was almost certainly a fabrication.
-Some observers noted, for instance, that the campaign presented a collection of twelve photographs of Lei Feng performing good deeds.
+The argument for inauthenticity, for instance, is that the campaign presented a collection of twelve photographs of Lei Feng performing good deeds.
 The photographs were of exceptionally high professional quality, and depicted Lei—supposedly an obscure and unknown young man—engaging in mundane tasks.
+This question on photographs was first bought by Associated Press reporters, and became central to the questions on Lei Feng's historicity and inauthenticity.
+There are also arguments that Lei Feng's deeds could have been real, because the staged photographs were commissioned reenactments of events attributed to Lei Feng by the People's Liberation Army leadership for a traveling exhibit, during Lei's rise to stardom in China, rather than proof that the person and all his actions were invented.